vmthunder/spec/thunder-boost_snapshot_with_cache.rst

 deletion of the original and diff volumes, are implemented as following:
 (i) creation: We add a volume-driver class extends the original class "DriverVolumeBlockDevice" in file "nova/virt/block_device.py" to prepare the original volume and diff volume.
+It will call VMThunder to create a VMT-snapshot following the above step.
 (ii) deletion: We add a delete method (about 20 lines) in file "nova/compute/manager.py' to destroy the unused original and diff volumes.